 Article 51 TPR also provides guarantees for the confidentiality of personal information and documents.

-In 2021 there were some problems for Syrians accessing legal aid.
-The legal aid service does not look for a poverty certificate from the refugee applicant, but some courts do.
-If the applicant cannot submit a poverty certificate issued by the neighborhood authority (muhtar), the request is immediately rejected.
-The local authority in Esenler reportedly said that there was an instruction from the governorship and the Ministry of Interior Affairs to not give poverty certificates to Syrians.
-Family and civil courts of the first instance do not accept legal aid requests without this document.
-Even if the legal aid request is accepted, in cases where the client has to be heard before the court, the judge asks for a translator, and the client pays the translator fee.
+In 2022 there were some problems for Syrians accessing legal aid.
+The legal aid service did not look for a poverty certificate from the refugee applicant, but some courts did.
+If the applicant could not submit a poverty certificate issued by the neighborhood authority (muhtar), the request was immediately rejected.
+Family and civil courts of the first instance have not accepted legal aid requests without this document.
+Even if the legal aid request was accepted, in cases where the client had to be heard before the court, the judge asked for a translator, and the client paid the translator fee.
 The legal aid budget should typically cover this cost.[1]

 [1] Information provided by a stakeholder, May 2022.